sravankolli/121-VICTUS/README.md

 Fails to adapt tone and depth

-💡 Our Solution
+[💡 Our Solution ]

-We implemented Role-Based Summarization, where the AI adapts its output based on the reader’s role.
+"We implemented Role-Based Summarization, where the AI adapts its output based on the reader’s role."

 The user selects a role before analysis: